ddoherty03/fat_fin/README.md

 But what about the other two frequencies, 0 and :cont?
 A frequency of 0 is taken as a request to use simple interest.
 That means that not only does interest *not* compound yearly nor many times a year, but that it *does not compound at all*.
 Simple interest of 10% for three years amounts to 30% (10% \* 3), while the same interest compounded annually works out closer to 33.1% ($(1 + 0.1)^3 = 1.1^3 = 1.331$)

 As for the special frequency represented by the symbol `:cont`, it goes to the opposite extreme: compounding continuously.
 Though compounding 12 times per year results in a higher rate than compounding 2 times per year, more frequent compounding settles to a limit represented by the exponential function.
-That is, compounding a 10% annual rate continuously for 3 years works out to around 34.986%, given by the formula $e^{rt$}$ where $r$ is the annual interest rate and $t$ is the number of years interest: $e^{(0.1 * 3)} = e^{(0.3)} = 1.34985880758$.
+That is, compounding a 10% annual rate continuously for 3 years works out to around 34.986%, given by the formula $e^{rt}$ where $r$ is the annual interest rate and $t$ is the number of years interest: $e^{(0.1 * 3)} = e^{(0.3)} = 1.34985880758$.

-<a id="org9c2e5e9"></a>
+<a id="org0cf6ab1"></a>

 ### Computing the annualized growth rate between two `CashPoints` with #cagr (CAGR)